Skip to main content

 Dir.
 Lawrence Gordon Clark

 Part of the BBC’s annual series A Ghost Story for Christmas, which ran from 1971 to 1978 and featured some of the small screen’s most chilling moments, Lost Hearts was adapted from the short story of the same name by MR James.
 It tells of a young orphan boy sent to live with his much older cousin at a remote house in the countryside.
-The boy begins to catch glimpses of two ghostly gypsy children with holes in their chests where their hearts should be and suspects his cousin may be involved in something deeply sinister indeed…
+The boy begins to catch glimpses of two ghostly children with holes in their chests where their hearts should be and suspects his cousin may be involved in something deeply sinister indeed…

 There is a morbid yet subtle humour which undercuts proceedings, particularly in some of the older cousin’s dialogue.
 Played with impish glee by Joseph O’Connor, it’s obvious from the outset that there’s something a little ‘off’ about Mr Abney, especially when he bombards young Stephen with strange and intrusive questions about his age and birthday.
-As Ramsey Campbell suggests in the notes which accompany the DVD release, ‘O’Connor exudes charm and elegance but bears wrinkles that resemble a clown’s permanent grin, liable to reveal its grimmer side at midnight…’ References to hearts also pepper the screenplay, courtesy of Robin Chapman, but far from being humorous in an overly ‘knowing’ manner, they serve to heighten tension and intrigue with a sly wink, as well as foreshadow very dark things to come.
+As Ramsey Campbell suggests in the notes which accompany the DVD release, ‘O’Connor exudes charm and elegance but bears wrinkles that resemble a clown’s permanent grin, liable to reveal its grimmer side at midnight…’ References to hearts also pepper the screenplay, but far from being humorous in an overly ‘knowing’ manner, they serve to heighten tension and intrigue with a sly wink, as well as foreshadow very dark things to come.

-The score relies heavily on the odd sounds of the hurdy-gurdy, which adds a strangely exotic tone to proceedings and enhances the otherworldly atmosphere in some scenes.
+The score relies heavily on the odd sounds of the hurdy-gurdy, which adds a strange folksy tone to proceedings, and enhances the otherworldly atmosphere in some scenes.
 There appears to be an almost constant mist which enshrouds the land about the house and, much like the other titles in the series, Lost Hearts makes excellent use of its atmospheric location.
 The house Stephen arrives at, while large and imposing, isn’t overtly sinister from the outset – especially when he meets the motherly housekeeper Mrs Bunch - it is only as time passes and the boy begins to suspect something sinister is afoot that the place becomes increasingly ominous.
 His exploration of the long hallways, creaky attic rooms and shadowy nooks and crannies reveal the house’s odd layout, which mirror the skewed mind of its owner.
-In James’ short story one particularly chilling moment – sadly omitted from the adaption – occurs when the boy dreams of looking into an empty room and seeing something lying in a bathtub, only to awaken and find himself standing right outside the very same room…
+In James’ short story one particularly chilling moment – omitted from the adaption – occurs when the boy dreams of looking into an empty room and seeing something lying in a bathtub, only to awaken and find himself standing right outside the very same room…

 That night he had a curious dream.
 At the end of the passage at the top of the house, in which his bedroom was situated, there was an old disused bathroom.
 It was kept locked, but the upper half of the door was glazed, and, since the muslin curtains which used to hang there had long been gone, you could look in and see the lead-lined bath affixed to the wall on the right hand, with its head towards the window.